uitsmijter/Documentation/content/general/quickstart.md

 > access token, regardless of the period, with the very long-lived refresh token.
 This is the way you are always signed
 > in.
 In our example after 30 days (720 hours) of inactivity the user must log in with credentials again.

-Our recommendation for the first installation is set as defaults.
-You may want to adjust the settings later on to fit to your business model.
-If you need any assistance please to not hesitate to [contact our consultants](mailto:sales@uitsmijzter.io) or ask the community.
+Our recommendation for the first installation is to use the default settings.
+You may want to adjust the settings later to fit your business model.
+If you need any assistance, please do not hesitate to [contact our consultants](mailto:sales@uitsmijzter.io) or ask the community.

 ### Domains

-Uitsmijter should run at least on one domain.
-At least, because Uitsmijter is multi tenant and multi client aware and one instance _can_ run for more than one domain.
-For large installations with multiple different brands it may be a good idea to run one clustered Uitsmijter and provide the login functionality to different domains, so that a login does not change the main domain to ensure the trust level for your customers.
+Uitsmijter should run on at least one domain.
+We say "at least" because Uitsmijter is multi-tenant and multi-client aware, and one instance _can_ run on more than one domain.
+For large installations with multiple different brands, it may be a good idea to run one clustered Uitsmijter instance and provide login functionality to different domains so that a login does not change the main domain, ensuring the trust level for your customers.

 ```yaml
 domains: